 - In the workplace, commit to a “don’t sweat the small stuff” mindset.

 Don’t feel guilty about reaching out for help during this time of need.
 Family, friends and neighbors will be glad to take some responsibilities off your shoulders while you focus on your regaining your energy.

 Ask a neighbor to phone or text when they are at the grocery store to see if there is anything you need.
-Have a family member come over to play with your children so that you take a short nap.
-These little breaks add up and will help get you on the upswing.
+For better mom fatigue management, have a family member come over to play with your children so that you take a short nap.
+These little breaks add up and will help you reduce fatigue and get you on the upswing.

 3) Heal your gut.

-Those with CFS often crave sweets and high-carb meals that exacerbate the state of gut dysbiosis commonly associated with the condition.
+Those with chronic fatigue syndrome often crave sweets and high-carb meals that exacerbate the state of gut dysbiosis commonly associated with the condition.
 This creates a vicious cycle.